KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 **Associated visual:** "The Anatomy of an RVM"
 **Attributed author:** Mark Davey
 **Post date:** 2026-07-08
-**Related surface:** "The Anatomy of an Resonance Virtual Machine," dated 2026-07-03
+**Related surface:** "The Anatomy of a Resonance Virtual Machine," dated 2026-07-03
 **Discipline:** SF-RP04 throughout.
 This addendum preserves a high-density formal-method adjacency.
 It does not assign final derivation or motive absent full anchor comparison.

 ---

-## C1 · Core Observation
+### C1 · Core Observation

 The supplied post and visual materially strengthen the Davey vector.